Calgary: Origin of name

 Calgary was named after Calgary Castle (in Scottish Gaelic, Caisteal Chalgairidh) on the Isle of Mull in Scotland.
 Colonel James Macleod, the Commissioner of the North-West Mounted Police, had been a frequent summer guest there.
-In 1876, shortly after returning to Canada, he suggested its name for what became Fort Calgary.
+In 1876, shortly after returning to Canada, he suggested its name for what became "Fort Calgary".

-The Indigenous peoples of Southern Alberta refer to the Calgary area as "elbow", in reference to the sharp bend made by the Bow River and the Elbow River.
+The Treaty 7 or southern Alberta First Nations peoples, refer to the Calgary area as "elbow", in reference to the sharp bend made by the Bow River and the Elbow River.
 In some cases, the area was named after the reeds that grew along the riverbanks, reeds that had been used to fashion bows.
-In the Blackfoot language (Siksiká) the area is known as Mohkínstsis akápiyoyis, meaning "elbow many houses", reflecting its strong settler presence.
+In the Blackfoot language (Siksiká), the area is known as Mohkínstsis akápiyoyis, meaning "elbow many houses", reflecting its strong settler presence.
 The shorter form of the Blackfoot name, Mohkínstsis, simply meaning "elbow", is the popular Indigenous term for the Calgary area.
 In the Nakoda or Stoney language, the area is known as Wîchîspa Oyade or Wenchi Ispase, both meaning "elbow".
 In the Cree language, the area is known as otôskwanihk (ᐅᑑᐢᑿᓂᕽ) meaning "at the elbow" or otôskwunee meaning "elbow".
 In the Tsuutʼina language (Sarcee), the area is known as Guts’ists’i (older orthography, Kootsisáw) meaning "elbow".
 In Kutenai language, the city is referred to as ʔaknuqtapȼik’.
-In the Slavey language, the area is known as Klincho-tinay-indihay meaning "many horse town", referring to the Calgary Stampede and the city's settler heritage.
+In the Slavey language, the area is known as Klincho-tinay-indihay, meaning "many horse town", referring to the Calgary Stampede and the city's settler heritage.

-There have been several attempts to revive the Indigenous names of Calgary.
+There have been several attempts to promote the Indigenous names of Calgary.
 In response to the Truth and Reconciliation Commission of Canada, local post-secondary institutions adopted "official acknowledgements" of Indigenous territory using the Blackfoot name of the city, Mohkínstsis.
 In 2017, the Stoney Nakoda sent an application to the Government of Alberta, to rename Calgary as Wichispa Oyade meaning "elbow town"; however, this was challenged by the Piikani Blackfoot.